 If you’ve had unprotected sex, problems with a condom coming off or splitting, or been sick whilst using the contraceptive pill try not to panic!
+You can usually prevent pregnancy if you act fast.
 Read on for information about getting emergency contraception.

 What is emergency contraception?